-HALE’s befriending project, run in partnership with Shipley & Bingley Voluntary Services as Shipley Area Links (SAL), is specifically for older people who have limited social contact for various reasons, and as a result experience feelings of loneliness and isolation.
-The scheme includes an Advocacy service for people who need support with additional needs.
+HALE’s Befriending project, run in partnership with Community Action Bradford & District (CAB&D) as Shipley Area Links (SAL), is specifically for older people living alone who have limited social contact for various reasons, and as a result experience feelings of loneliness and isolation.
+The scheme has been developed to include an Advocacy service for people who need support with additional needs.

 The scheme is accredited by the Mentoring & Befriending Foundation and we have achieved their Approved Provider Standard.

 What is Befriending?